 “On Match Day, I looked around and saw happy people and didn’t feel that happy,” she said.
 “I didn’t understand what was off at the time.
 A few months into the program, I realized that it [general surgery] wasn’t the specialty choice that I wanted.”

 She began to explore the possibility of leaving the specialty.
 For residents who take this step, Dr. Halpin cautions, you must read your employment contract at your program and with the NRMP.
 Anyone who matches through the NRMP is required to remain in the training program for 45 days after their contract takes effect.
 Failure to do so could prevent an applicant from being able to re-enter the Match.

 Eventually, with help from her medical school advisers, Dr. Halpin identified psychiatry as her preferred specialty.
 She left her first residency program and re-entered the Match.
 The following spring, she wound up matching with her current program.

 “My Match Day the second time around was me at work opening an e-mail,” she said.
 “I was super excited, but it wasn’t the same.… In the end, the place I’m at now is a perfect fit for what I want to do as far as specialty and career.”

 During Match Week, unmatched applicants and unfilled programs will work to match with one another through the National Resident Matching Program’s existing Supplemental Offer and Acceptance Program (SOAP).
-Four rounds of SOAP have been planned for 2021—that number is traditionally three.
-Given the uncertainties surrounding the Match this year, it remains to be seen how busy SOAP will be in 2021.
+Four rounds of SOAP are planned for 2022.

 FREIDA™, the AMA Residency & Fellowship Database® (registration required), enables unmatched students to research residencies from more than 12,000 programs both during and following SOAP.
 Access is free, but extra benefits—such as a dashboard that helps users save, rank and keep notes on each program—are available to AMA members.